-- Remain calm (if necessary give time for child to cool off). - · Ascertain facts. - Avoid confrontation. - Get immediate support from the intervention team, the assistant head for pastoral care if it cannot be resolved. - Develop use of 1:1 TOL (Thrive online) profiling and action planning to support development of increased emotional resilience and stress regulation for the student. - Follow LEA Exclusion Guidelines when required.
+- Remain calm (if necessary give time for child to cool off). - Ascertain facts. - Avoid confrontation . - Get immediate support from the behaviour support team, the assistant head for pastoral care if it cannot be resolved. - Follow LEA Exclusion Guidelines when required.